Tolkāppiyam: Commentaries

 The commentary by Ilampuranar dated to the 11th or 12th century CE is the most comprehensive and probably the best, states Zvelebil.
 The commentary by Senavaraiyar deals only with the second book Sollathikaram.
 The commentary by Perasiriyar, which is heavily indebted to the Nannūl, frequently quotes from the Dandiyalankaram and Yapparunkalam, the former being a standard medieval rhetorica and the latter being a detailed treatise on Tamil prosody.
 Naccinarkiniyar's commentary, being a scholar of both Tamil and Sanskrit, quotes from Parimelalakar's works.

 Reception

-There are two verses given in support of Tholkappiar's religious outlook.
-Some made controversial and unconfirmed observation in Sangam poems that there is relatively meager reference given to religion in general.
-In the akam songs, Tholkappiar has made reference to deities in the different land divisions: Thirumal for Mullai, Murugan for Kurinji, Vendhan for Maarutham, Kadalon for Neithal and Kotravai for Paalai.

 Alexander Dubyanskiy, veteran Tamil scholar from Moscow State University stated, "I am sure that Tolkappiyam is a work which demanded not only vast knowledge and a lot of thinking but a considerable creative skill from its composer."
 Dubyanskiy also said that the authority of the text was undeniable: "It is a literary and cultural monument of great importance."